bcgov/jrcc-document-access-libs/README.md

 mvn spring-boot:run -f jrcc-access-spring-boot-sample-app/pom.xml
 ```

-This app is configure to receive document using the http plugin.
+This app is configured to receive document using the http plugin like following in application.yml

+logging:
+  level:
+    ca:
+      gov:
+        bc: DEBUG
+bcgov:
+  access:
+    input:
+      document-type: test-doc
+      plugin: http
+    output:
+      document-type: test-doc
+      plugin: console

 you can use this [Postman collection](jrcc-access-api/jrcc-document-api.postman_collection.json) to interact with the server.